farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 - On a `6`, you create `1 asset`.
 - On a `66`, you create `2 assets`.

-Take note of this asset on your character sheet, and use it when the time is right to get a `+1d6` or `increased effect` on an action roll.
+Take note of this asset on your character sheet, and use it when the time is right to get an extra `1d6` or `increased effect` on an action roll.

 > #### Loot Roll
 >